m1ckw/m1ckw/README.md

 - 👋 Hi, I’m Mick
-- Currently Studying Computer Science at Deakin University, previously University of Newcastle.
+- Currently Studying Computer Science at Deakin University, previously the University of Newcastle.
 Switched due to relocation.
 - 📫 How to reach me m1ck0@pm.me

 <!---